My Editing Philosophy

 - Plot – Did you leave any questions unanswered throughout the story?
 Does the story remain consistent between chapters in a book or between entries in a series?
 Do you have any gaps in the plot that should be addressed in order to make the story complete?

-- Point of View – Are you consistent with your use of the point of view used throughout the story?
-Does your use of past and present tense align with the point of view being used in a particular scene?
+- Point of View – Are you consistent with the point of view used throughout the story?

 As you will notice, consistency is one of the major themes with any of the edit recommendations I provide.
 With a consistent adherence to your particular style, the reader is more likely to be drawn into your world.

 Unlike the line edit phase, comments and markup generated through this type of edit may involve the rewording or restructuring of individual sentences, paragraphs, or sections of content throughout the manuscript.
-This is not an all-inclusive list of the items I will look at throughout this phase of the editing process but it scratches the surface of the edits you can expect from my services.
+This list scratches the surface of the edits you can expect from my services.

 Alternatively, I offer a standalone proofread service that checks for major errors on a script that is near-ready for publication.
 This can serve as a second set of eyes should you desire it.